jenniferjacobs/fireandlion/thinking/_posts/2017-02-26-the-dilemma-in-self-publishing.md

 excerpt: What self-publishers lack is not skill, but the relationship between an author and a publisher.
 ---

-# The problem with self-publishing
+# The dilemma in self-publishing

 *What self-publishers lack is not skill, but the relationship between an author and a publisher.*
 {:.pullquote}